What is the narcissist’s isolation?

 Career, Further education.

-A narcissist can make it increasingly difficult for us to work or study; they might sabotage child care, our finances to study, our arrangements to get to work.
+Narcissists can make it increasingly difficult for us to work or study; they might sabotage child care, our finances to study, and our arrangements to get to work.
 They may even claim they need you at home more and find ways to guilt-trip you. ”If you cared about me.” down to keeping us up or waking us in the night, so we become too exhausted to work.
 Through their invalidation of us, so we doubt if we are even capable of studying.

 Without friends or family to turn to, living away from the place you’re used to, feeling like you’re going crazy, lack of finances, having your every move and social media stalked, it can feel incredibly lonely with nowhere to turn to other than the narcissist, and that’s the narcissist’s intention with isolation to make you feel there is no way out, there is always a way out, don’t let them fool you.